en-wl/wordlist/README.md

 #### File format

+_Asjust_ files shoud start with the line:

+    #:: adjust

-The format is similar to the main `scowl.txt` format but the parsing and processing is different.
+After thet, the format is similar to the main `scowl.txt` format but the parsing and processing is different.
 Each line is similar to a line in `scowl.txt` but is optionally prefixed by one of `?`, `+`, `-`, `=`, `~`, or `#` that dictates how that line is processed.
 The prefix _must_ be followed by a space.
 The